NullCGT/CrecelleHack/doc/variantfixes.md

 - Breaking a wand of force creates a force field.
 - Zapping a wand of growth at a tree will cause it to become fruitful again.
+- Allow the player to use #name in order to name a potion cloud.

 ## Options
 - implicit_material: quash default material names.